How to Get SSDI for Polymyalgia Rheumatica: What the SSA Needs to Approve You

 Can You Get SSDI for Polymyalgia Rheumatica??

-TL;DR: Yes, but it is challenging.
+Yes, but it is challenging.
 Polymyalgia rheumatica (PMR) causes severe muscle pain and stiffness in the shoulders, neck, upper arms, and hips.
 It usually responds to corticosteroids, which makes the SSA skeptical about disability claims.
+However, if you cannot tolerate steroids, if your PMR is treatment-resistant, or if steroid side effects create additional disabling conditions, you can qualify for SSDI.

 Related Articles